 The main building is the last structure along the elevated forest walkway, and this is where the restaurant, bar, lounge, fitness facilities, spa, meeting room and the main pool are found.
 Walking or riding along the elevated pathway is a real ‘tree bathing’ experience.
 The main building also has six suites for those who prefer to be closer to the facilities, but still want the unrestricted sea views.

+Before the project began, a rich mix of plant species was identified by botanists from the Forest Research Institute of Malaysia, and every effort has been made to protect as much of the site’s rich biodiversity as possible.
 We started the project by building a turtle hatchery on the beach in 2014, to compensate for the inevitable environmental damage that any development incurs.
 Our second objective was to stay small, to minimize the footprint on this special site, so we limited the resort to only 23 keys on 15 acres.

 As with our previous project — Hotel Penaga in George Town, Penang — we opted for labour-intensive construction using local materials, in particular the rubble walls, terrazzo floors and the re-milling on site of all the recycled timber, all of which was reclaimed from old buildings.
 We saved small plants from the inevitable clearing, and bagged them for future use in landscaping.
 We saved big trees by perforating buildings.
 We minimized touching the ground, by elevating walkways and structures.
 We built tanks to save rain water from each chalet, supplying garden water and toilet flushing.
 We used the mountain of sawdust from our carpenters’ workshop to mulch the sandy soil.
 We fertilize the garden with local goat dung and we mulch all garden waste.
 We have solar-assisted aircon in the main building and plan to install solar panels on the car park roof in future.
 We sourced energy-efficient LED lights.
 We also buy our food from local sources as much as possible, including fish and other seafood, herbs and vegetables.